 Ottawa, Ontario

 Let’s pop the question: Is it possible to arrive at a working definition of what constitutes an inspired and technically competent piece of art during classroom peer critiques at art school?
-Do we have a measuring stick that instructors and peers alike could apply to provide constructive feedback?
+Or, in other words, can we use an objective “measuring stick” that instructors and peers alike could apply to provide constructive feedback on assignments completed by art students?
+In answering this question, I’d say the consensus leans towards, “not really.”

 Yet, working towards a BFA, I participated in hours upon hours of peer “crits.”
 These evaluations are used across Canada and generally accepted as pedagogically sound[1].
 Yet, as an older student with decades of office-based performance reviews behind me, I was confused about the open-ended nature of these professor-guided peer evaluations.

 I have no intention to doubt my fellow students for their participation in critiques.
 The art works presented, many of them proof of concepts delivered under extreme time pressure, are often discussed with considerable sophistication.
 Either at university or prior to arrival, students seem to have embraced concepts such as the objectification of the female body[2] and the “male gaze”[3] and the “white cube.”[4]
 Many seem to have internalized valuable vocabulary.
 Students talk about an object’s materiality; they speak only on behalf of their own experience of the work; they find a piece “compelling”; they “read” the piece one way or another; or conclude the piece “references” or “hints” at other ideas, or maybe even other works of art.
-Some professors provided extremely helpful feedback on my work.
-I’m deeply thankful for those class critiques of my work.
+In this context, professors and many peers provided helpful feedback on my work.
+I’m thankful for those class critiques.

 Art students and professional artists deserve the same bold, if not (at times) painful but caring feedback.
 Don’t necessarily crush my ego, but give me feedback that makes me try again.
 And again.
 To create something more ready for an audience.